Yankees star Judge hits 62nd homer to break Maris' AL record - KTVZ

 ARLINGTON, Texas (AP) — Aaron Judge hit his 62nd home run of the season Tuesday night, breaking Roger Maris’ American League record and setting what some fans consider baseball’s “clean” standard.

-The 30-year-old Yankees slugger drove a 1-1 slider from Texas right-hander Jesús Tinoco into the first row of seats in left field when leading off the second game of New York’s day-night doubleheader.
+The long chase to top a mark set in 1961 ended when the 30-year-old Yankees slugger drove a 1-1 slider from Texas right-hander Jesús Tinoco into the first row of seats in left field leading off the second game of New York’s day-night doubleheader.

 After No. 99 took a smooth, mighty swing, he had a wide smile on his face as he rounded the bases and his Yankees teammates streamed out of the dugout to celebrate with him.
 They stayed away from home plate, letting Judge step on it before sharing hugs and high-fives.

+Barry Bonds holds the major league record of 73 home runs, set with the San Francisco Giants in 2001.

-Judge’s mother and father were in the stands to see Judge end a five-game homerless streak, including Game 1 of the doubleheader when he was 1 for 5 with a single.
+Judge’s mother and father were in the stands to see him end a five-game homerless streak, including Game 1 of the doubleheader when he was 1 for 5 with a single.

-The ball was caught by a fan in Section 31, who was then taken with security to have the ball authenticated.
+The ball was caught by Cory Youmans of Dallas, who was sitting in Section 31.
+When asked what he was going to do with the ball while being taken away with security to have the ball authenticated, Youmans responded, “Good question.
+I haven’t thought about it.”

-Another fan was escorted away after leaping out of the seats into a gap between the seats and the left-field wall.
+Another fan was escorted away after leaping over the rail into a gap between the seats and the left-field wall.

+Judge, eligible to become a free agent after this season, struck out on a full-count pitch when batting again in the second.

+He took right field in the bottom of the inning before manager Aaron Boone pulled him from the game.
+Oswaldo Cabrera, who had been at second base, moved to right field and the slugger got another loud ovation as he jogged back to the Yankees dugout on the third base side.

+“History made, more history to make,” President Joe Biden posted on Twitter.

+Tweeted former Yankees star Derek Jeter: “Congrats @TheJudge44 on 62!
+Postseason next!!!”

-Maris’ 61 for the Yankees in 1961 had been exceeded six times previously, but all were tainted by the stench of steroids.
-Mark McGwire hit 70 for the St. Louis Cardinals in 1998 and 65 the following year.
-Barry Bonds hit an MLB-record 73 for the San Francisco Giants in 2001, and the Chicago Cubs’ Sammy Sosa had 66, 65 and 63 during a four-season span starting in 1998.
+Maris’ 61 for the Yankees had been exceeded six times previously, but all were tainted by the stench of steroids.
+Along with Bonds’ record, Mark McGwire hit 70 for the St. Louis Cardinals in 1998 and 65 the following year.
+The Chicago Cubs’ Sammy Sosa had 66, 65 and 63 during a four-season span starting in 1998.

 McGwire admitted using banned steroids, while Bonds and Sosa denied knowingly using performing-enhancing drugs.
 Major League Baseball started testing with penalties for PEDs in 2004, and some fans — perhaps many — until now have considered Maris as holder of the legitimate record.